seanWLawrence/hendrix/README.md

 Let's make our first example a little better and add prop types.

-1. Let's make a new template directory and file called `reactClassWithVariable`
+1. Let's make a new template directory called `reactClassWithVariables` and add a file inside of it called `index.js.mustache`

 ```bash
 mkdir hendrix/reactClassWithVariables && touch